carbonplan/research/articles/protocol-review-survey/index.md

   </TableCaption>
 </Figure>

 Interestingly, stakeholders were also divided in their opinions about whether the importance of independent protocol review was likely to increase, decrease, or remain stable over time.
 This seemed to be partially explained by expectations about whether or not the content of protocols would converge or harmonize over time, perhaps by the entrance of definitive standards set by policy.
-For example, one Standard Setter who thought independent review would become less important over time said, “The freedom for a project to choose a protocol will be limited by emerging regulations by EU, UN and other institutions.”
+For example, one Standard-Setter who thought independent review would become less important over time said, “The freedom for a project to choose a protocol will be limited by emerging regulations by EU, UN and other institutions.”
 In contrast, one Buyer argued that protocol review is likely to “become more important as the landscape of registries becomes more competitive.”

 <Figure>
   <IndyReviewTable